 Welcome to Belmont

-Within the house itself lies three exciting collections: the armoury, collected by five generations of the Harris family (Lords of the estate for 200 years); the Cazabon collection, the finest collection of Cazabon paintings in Britain; and the Clock Museum, an extraordinary horological collection created by the 5th Lord Harris.
+Within the house itself lies three exciting collections.
+The armoury which was gathered by five generations of the Harris family, Lords of the estate for over 200 years.
+The Cazabon collection, the finest set of Cazabon paintings in Britain.
+The Clock Museum, showcasing an extraordinary horological collection created by the 5th Lord Harris.

-The house was built in 1769 by Edward Wilks, store-keeper at the nearby Faversham Powder Mill.
-Extensive views and its elevated position gave Belmont its name.
+The original house was built in 1769 by Edward Wilks, store-keeper at the nearby Faversham Powder Mill.
+Extensive views and its elevated position gave Belmont its name."

 The Gardens